jasonlewis/basset/README.md

 Copyright 2011-2012 Jason Lewis

 ## Changelog

+### Basset 2.0.1
+- Made Basset more robust in terms of when and how the bundle is started.
+- Easier definition of paths when using the directory feature.
+- Fixed bug with inline assets.
+Closes issue #25.
+- Fixed bug with compression.
+Closes issue #28.
+- Fixed bug with bundle paths not working correctly.
+Closes issue #27.

 ### Basset 2.0.0
 - Routes can now be updated throughout stages of your application.
 Closes issue #21.